 Nobody likes to contemplate the possibility of being subject to a police investigation.
-The thought of an arrest or police involvement might be particularly worrying for surgeons, because they have their personal and professional reputation and their GMC registration to protect.
-An alleged criminal act can potentially result in multiple jeopardy for a surgeon.
-The criminal allegation could lead to a GMC investigation, regardless of whether the alleged incident was in the surgeons’ private life, NHS practice or private practice.
+The thought of an arrest or police involvement might be particularly worrying for surgeons or doctors, because they have their personal and professional reputation and their GMC registration to protect.
+An alleged criminal act can potentially result in multiple jeopardy for a surgeon or a doctor.
+The criminal allegation could lead to a GMC investigation, regardless of whether the alleged incident was in the surgeon/doctor’s private life, NHS practice or private practice.
 If the alleged criminal incident involves a patient’s death, then there would likely be an Inquest.
 The alleged criminal incident can also give rise to a civil claim for compensation, as most criminal acts are also a breach of the civil law.
 If a police investigation proceeds to a full criminal trial, then the worst-case scenario is imprisonment for the surgeon, which would in turn very likely result in their removal from the GMC Medical Register and the effective end of the surgeon’s career.

 Overview of the initial stages of a Police investigation